Menu

 Erik Nitsche, Biography (1908-1998)

 Erik Nitsche studied in Lausanne, Switzerland, then moved to the United States at the age of 26, where he had a successful career as graphic designer and art director.
-In 1955 he was hired as art director for the engineering company General Dynamics.
-He designed a breakthrough series of posters, in addition to designing their corporate image, annual reports, and advertising.
-After the 1960's he worked mainly on children's books.
+Across the Atlantic, he began his career designing record sleeves for Decca.
+In 1955, he was hired as art director for the engineering company General Dynamics.
+He created a breakthrough series of posters, in addition to designing their corporate image, annual reports, and advertising.
+After the 1960's, he worked mainly on children's books.

 > more on Erik Nitsche